 What does ‘prefab’ mean?

-Prefabricated houses, known as ‘prefabs’ were an interim solution until the country could get back to constructing permanent homes with traditional building materials.
+Prefabricated houses, known as ‘prefabs’, were an interim solution until the country could return to constructing permanent homes with traditional building materials.
 They were intended to last no more than a decade.

 What were prefabs made of?

 Early temporary prefabs were constructed using a timber frame and asbestos cladding or cement, while some later buildings used aluminium.